-Whether you're converting your grass to a new watersmart garden or simply looking to add color to an existing one, we've got the plant for you!
+Whether you're converting your grass to a new water wise garden or simply looking to add color to an existing one, we've got the plant for you!

 Let EBMUD's award-winning plant book inspire you!
 Order a copy here or from a local bookstore.

-During the Bay Area's shelter-in-place order, you can still enjoy spring without leaving your neighborhood.
+During the Bay Area's shelter-in-place order, you can still enjoy nature without leaving your neighborhood.
 How many native plants can you spot?

 Our favorite plants hand-picked by EBMUD's Landscape Advisory Committee for their ease and success.

-100 "All Stars" were field-tested by UC Davis Arboretum and found to work great, even under difficult conditions.
+100 "All Stars" were field-tested by UC Davis Arboretum and found to thrive even under difficult growing conditions.

 Master Gardeners highlighted these beautiful plants that perform well, attract wildlife, and reduce the need for pesticides.

-Download a Bay-Friendly Plant List for your specific need: lawn alternatives, butterfly plants, hedges, plants that don't need shearing, etc.
+Download a Bay-Friendly Plant List for your specific needs: lawn alternatives, butterfly plants, hedges, plants that don't need shearing, and more.

-Free, professional front yard designs that are scalable to fit landscaped areas up to 2,500 square feet.
-The eight front yard plans are available in various styles.
+Eight contemporary front yard plans are available for various styles, and can be scaled for landscapes up to 2,500 square feet.
 Templates are courtesy of the Sonoma-Marin Saving Water Partnership.

 Quickly identify low-water use plants native to your location, use advanced search to narrow results based on your garden conditions, and filter by local nurseries!
 Exportable results.